Eastern & Western religious philosophy is one of my areas of interest about which I write essays exploring the nature of reality and being.

-Scientific Healing Affirmations: Theory and Practice of Concentration is a practical book by Paramahansa Yogananda, teaching concentration in service of healing.
-One of the most valuable lessons the great guru Paramahansa Yogananda teaches is how to be practical.
-The spiritual life is grounded in intelligent practice, not merely ethereal beliefs and musings.
+The spiritual life, as taught and guided by Paramahansa Yogananda, is grounded in intelligent practice, not merely ethereal beliefs and musings.
+Scientific Healing Affirmations: Theory and Practice of Concentration is a practical book by the great guru, teaching concentration in service of healing.
+One of the most valuable lessons that he teaches is how to be practical.

 The Practicality of Scientific Spirituality

 The great guru Paramahansa Yogananda explains that thoughts have power when deeply understood through words.
 In opening lines of his valuable book Scientific Healing Affirmations: Theory and Practice of Concentration, the great guru sets out to explain the foundation for the science of affirmation healing practices:

 Man's word is Spirit in man.
 Spoken words are sounds occasioned by the vibrations of thought; thoughts are vibrations sent froth by the ego or by the soul.
 Every word you utter should be potent with soul vibration.
 A man's words are lifeless if he fails to impregnate them with spiritual force.

 Thus, in unself-realized individuals, the ego is apt to send out vague and even false thoughts, but the soul always sets forth truth and power.
 It is through practice of deep concentration that each human being grows nearer her/his own soul.
 When individuals speak from the ego, they are speaking from shallowness, but when they speak from the soul, they speak the heart of truth, as the great guru says, "Speech without soul force is like husks without corn."